robertpdavis/techpostit/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-E-server is a Node.js - Express API application for an ecommerce server.
-It allows for full CRUD functionality (via GET, POST, UPDATE and DELETE) API requests for products, product categories and tags.
+Tech Post It is a Node.js - Express API blogging application.
+It allows for full CRUD functionality (via GET, POST, UPDATE and DELETE) for posts and POST for users and comments.
 All data is stored in a mysql database and uses the Seqelize ORM to simplify the database interactions.

 ## Table of Contents